 (a) The electrologist is not qualified to perform; or

 (b) Are beyond the scope of the electrologist's education, training, capabilities, experience, and scope of practice.

 (2) An electrologist shall obtain additional training, information, and supervision as needed:

 (a) To perform a new electrology technique or service in a new specialty area; or

 (b) To employ a new treatment modality.

-(3) An electrologist shall maintain current qualifications to practice electrology and satisfy continuing education requirements established by the Board.
+(3) An electrologist shall maintain current licensure to practice electrology and satisfy continuing education requirements established by the Board.